Skip to main content

 Sharlee Mullins Glenn speaks in Washington, D.C. in November 2017 alongside Moms Rising in support of protection for Dreamers — immigrants who came to the United States as children.
 Mormon Women for Ethical Government opposes immigration measures that separate families.
 (Maren Mecham)

-“We joke that we had set it up to be this little living room where a few of us could sit around sipping herbal tea and talking,” Mullins Glenn said, laughing.
-“And suddenly we had to build a convention center to accommodate 4,000 women.”
+'We joke that we had set it up to be this little living room where a few of us could sit around sipping herbal tea and talking,' Mullins Glenn said, laughing.
+'And suddenly we had to build a convention center to accommodate 4,000 women.'
+Melissa Dalton-Bradford, one of the five founders of Mormon Women for Ethical Government, said the group struck a nerve with women around the globe.

 Dalton-Bradford, a Utah native, currently lives in Germany with her husband.
 She calls herself the international voice of the group.
 Along with 38 state and regional chapters, Mormon Women for Ethical Government has also established chapters in Western Europe, Asia and the Middle East.

-“We have recognized really quickly the power of the individual voice,” Dalton-Bradford said.
-“We had, up until this point, probably underestimated what average American citizens can do if you know who to contact and if you mobilize.”
+'We have recognized really quickly the power of the individual voice,' Dalton-Bradford said.
+'We had, up until this point, probably underestimated what average American citizens can do if you know who to contact and if you mobilize.'

 Mormon Women for Ethical Government member Jillaire McMillan marches at the Denver March for Truth in June 2017.
 (Maren Mecham)

-Much of the group’s work focuses on contacting state and federal legislators.
-When urgent action is needed to oppose or support a bill or action, the group’s Facebook page issues a “Code Purple,” inviting all 6,000 members to flood their representatives with phone calls and letters.
+Much of the group's work focuses on contacting state and federal legislators.
+When urgent action is needed to oppose or support a bill or action, the group's Facebook page issues a 'Code Purple,' inviting all 6,000 members to flood their representatives with phone calls and letters.

 To organize the efforts, Mormon Women for Ethical Government has committees on discrimination, disabilities, racism, religious freedom, education, environment and immigration, among other topics.